The Boeing Company (BA)

 ---|---|---|---|---|---|

-The interest coverage ratio measures a company's ability to meet its interest obligations on outstanding debt.
-A higher ratio indicates a better capacity to cover interest expenses.
+The interest coverage ratio measures a company's ability to meet its interest obligations with its operating income.
+A higher ratio indicates a stronger ability to cover interest expenses.